 The fourth resolution tool, i.e. the bail-in tool, entered into force on 1 January 2016.
 It was implemented into Belgian law by the Royal Decree of 18 December 2015 amending the Banking Law.
-Bail-in is a mechanism to write down the liabilities (subordinated debt, senior debt and eligible deposits) or to convert debt into equity, as a means of restoring the institution's capital position.
+Bail-in is a mechanism to write down the eligible liabilities (subordinated debt, senior debt and eligible deposits), such as the Notes or to convert debt into equity, as a means of restoring the institution's capital position.
 The bail-in tool applies to existing debt instruments as well.

-The SRB/Resolution College is also empowered (and in certain circumstances required) to write down or convert capital instruments (such as Common Equity Tier 1-, Additional Tier 1- and Tier 2-instruments), before or together with the use of any resolution tools, if it determines that a credit institution becomes non-viable, that the conditions for the exercise of the resolution conditions are fulfilled and/or that a credit institution has asked for public support.
+The resolution authority is also empowered (and in certain circumstances required) to write down or convert capital instruments (such as Common Equity Tier 1-, Additional Tier 1- and Tier 2-instruments), before or together with the use of any resolution tools, if it determines that a credit institution will no longer be viable if no measures are taken, that the resolution conditions are fulfilled and/or that a credit institution has asked for public support.

-The applicability of the resolution tools and measures to credit institutions that are part of a cross-border group are regulated by the Royal Decree of 26 December 2015 implementing the Banking Law, which entered into force on 1 January 2016.
+The applicability of the resolution tools and measures to credit institutions that are part of a cross-border group are regulated by the Royal Decree of 26 December 2015 amending the Banking Law, which entered into force on 1 January 2016.